 We would like to thank The Arena Theatre, Arts Council England, Artsfest, Creative Black Country, the actors and the Arena Collaborative Theatremakers for their creative and professional support.
 We would also like to thank the Dance Workshop studios for their support during earlier workshops, and for granting us free space to bring our ideas together.

-We will be casting this production by audition in October 2017.
-Full details and an official call-out will be posted soon.
 Please note that you do not have to be from the Midlands to appear in this production.
 However you will need to be able to perform an authentic Black Country accent.
 It is also important to note that Regional Voice practice blind casting.